Your child support options

 If you don’t self manage and you’re the person who’ll receive child support, you can choose to get it by:

 We can decide that child support payments will be Private Collect in some circumstances.
-If you want to change your collection option, you can apply by:
+If you want to change your collection option, you can:

-- completing a Request to change payment collection method form
+- complete a Request to change payment collection method form

 If you’re the paying parent, there are different ways to pay child support.

-Child support payments and FTB Part A link closely.
-How you transfer your child support payments, either privately or through us, can impact your FTB.
+If you change how you transfer your child support payments, it can impact your FTB.